Difference Between IRS Tax Forms W-9 & 1099 for Independent Contractors (2022)

 What is Form 1099?

-If you are an independent contractor, make sure you save your invoices and 1099-NEC forms, and keep them for at least 2 tax years (preferably keep them until your business is closed) as the IRS will want to peruse them to ensure you’re paying the right amount in taxes.
+If you are an independent contractor, make sure you save your invoices and 1099-NEC forms, and keep them for at least two tax years (preferably keep them until your business is closed) as the IRS may request to see them during an audit or review.

 Other types of 1099 forms: